nucleuscloud/neosync/docs/docs/guides/neosync-local-dev.md

 If you're choosing to develop in a Tilt environment, this section is more important as it contains all of the K8s focused tooling.

 Tilt is a great tool that is used to automate the setup of a Kubernetes cluster.
-There are multiple `Tiltfile`'s througout the code, along with a top-level one that is used to inject all of the K8s manifests to setup Neosync inside of a K8s cluster.
+There are multiple `Tiltfile`'s throughout the code, along with a top-level one that is used to inject all of the K8s manifests to setup Neosync inside of a K8s cluster.

 This enables fast development, locally, while closely mimicking a real production environment.

 - [kind](https://github.com/kubernetes-sigs/kind)
   - Kubernetes in Docker.
-We use this to spin up a barebones kubernetes cluster that deploys all of the `neosync` resources.
+We use this to spin up a slim kubernetes cluster that deploys all of the `neosync` resources.
 - [tilt](https://github.com/tilt-dev/tilt)
   - Allows us to define our development environment as code.
 - [ctlptl](https://github.com/tilt-dev/ctlptl)